bsweezy/covidgaming/README.md

 * Diplomacy ([diplicity](https://play.google.com/store/apps/details?id=se.oort.diplicity) for android) (really needs 6-7 people and a few hours)

 ## Host Streams Video/Discussion
+Using something like Twitch.tv or Steam's built-in streaming options, these let a group discuss moves to make in the game while just one member needs to actually run the program.
 * Japan world cup & penalties
 * Turn-based discussion
   * Franchise Hockey Manager